maximadeka/convertkit-ruby/README.md

 ### List subscribers

-List all subscribers added to your account on or after a certain a specific date.
+List all subscribers added to your account on or after a specific date.

 ```ruby
 response = client.subscribers(from: "2016-03-01")